The luxury Seven Stars Resort on Grace Bay Beach

 Water sports at the Club Med all-inclusive.

-Nearly all hotels in Providenciales feature swimming pools and air conditioning, and many rooms also have kitchenettes.
+Nearly all hotels on Providenciales have one or more swimming pools and air-conditioned rooms.
+Many rooms also have kitchenettes.

-Most Turks and Caicos resorts are family-friendly, and many feature kids camps and activities specifically geared towards children.
+Most Turks and Caicos resorts are family friendly, and some have kids clubs and activities specifically geared towards children.

-Club Med Turkoise, the oldest Turks and Caicos all-inclusive resort, is the single strictly adults-only resort in the country.
+Club Med Turkoise, the oldest all-inclusive resort in the country, is the only strictly adults-only resort in the Turks and Caicos.

 Many of the larger Turks and Caicos hotels maintain a fleet of non-powered water sports equipment for guests to enjoy, including ocean kayaks, stand-up paddleboards, Hobie Cat sailboats, and snorkel gear.

-Due to the lack of public transportation and the abnormally high cost of taxis, we generally recommend that visitors rent a car for the duration of their stay.
-However, certain regions are a bit more supportive of pedestrians.
+Given the lack of public transportation and high cost of taxis, it's generally recommended to rent a car for the duration of your stay.
+However, certain areas are walkable and better for travel on foot.
 Providenciales does not have a city center.
 Most tourism-related businesses, such as restaurants and shops, are found on the inland Grace Bay Road.

 Grace Bay

-As development continues, central Grace Bay offers an increasing number of restaurants, shops, and grocery stores within walking distance of local accommodations.
-Consequently, it’s definitely an option to go without a rental for at least part of your stay.
+Central Grace Bay has the largest selection of restaurants, shops, and grocery stores on Providenciales that are within walking distance of local accommodations.
+It’s definitely an option to go without a rental car for at least part of your stay if you're staying in the Grace Bay area.

 Long Bay Beach

-Beautiful Long Bay Beach is located on the south-eastern coast of Providenciales, and offers a different perspective to Grace Bay.
+Beautiful Long Bay Beach is located on the quieter southeastern coast of Providenciales.
 Two boutique hotels are found on the beach: H2O Life.
 Style.
 Resort. and The Shore Club.
-Long Bay offer shallow turquoise water and is exceptional for kiteboarding.
+Long Bay offers shallow turquoise water and is exceptional for kiteboarding.
+To get around Providenciales from Long Bay, you'll need to take a taxi or rent a car.

 The Bight

-Found to the west of Grace Bay is The Bight.
+Found to the west of Grace Bay is the Bight.
 This area is home to a beautiful beach, a snorkeling reef, and both resorts and rental villas.
-Unfortunately, stores and dining are generally a bit too spread out to be pleasant for walking.
+Unfortunately, the nearby stores and dining spots are limited, so you'll likely want to rent a car.

 Turtle Cove

-Several places to stay are found at or near Turtle Cove.
-Albeit much smaller than Grace Bay, restaurants and limited shopping is located around the marina enclave.
-Although the nearby beach isn’t quite up to the standards of the island’s top coasts, the island’s best accessible shore snorkeling is at the adjacent Smith's Reef.
+You can find several places to stay in or near Turtle Cove.
+Turtle Cove accommodations are located near a few restaurants and the Turtle Cove Marina.
+Although the nearby beach isn’t quite up to the standards of the island’s top coasts, the island’s best accessible shore snorkeling is at the adjacent Smith’s Reef.

 Government Tax and Fees